BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk14Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult readings above.

-You should conduct two Poisson two-sample tests to compare different samples of the windsheild splatter data (i.e., TripALeft vs TripARight).
-You may also report on findings from your classmates to improve your ability to summarize these data.

-1.
-5. How long did it take you to complete these questions?
+1. Outline the steps (in human-readable language) used to conduct today's workflow.
+2. Enter all code (with comments) used to accomplish today's workflow.
+3. Do BOLD and Entrez contain different numbers of sequences for the species our class sampled today?
+How do you know?
+4. How long did it take you to obtain these data for one taxon?
+How long do you estimate it would take you to use your code to obtain data for another taxon?
+When would it be worth the time to write the code, rather than performing these tasks with online tools?
-6. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+5. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.